The Early Maturity of High-Redshift Galaxies: Insights from sSFR, M/L and SFHs at z~7-14: Simulation to assess the selection window and completeness

 The SC-SAM misses heavily dust-obscured objects and does not include dust at $z\gtrsim10$ at all.
 To overcome this, we complemented it with galaxies simulated from stellar population synthesis models.
-We simulated galaxies with constant SFR, normalized to 10 and 100 $M_\odot/yr$, 10\% Solar metallicity, age ranging from 20 Myr to the age of the Universe at the relevant redshift and \ebv~equal to 0.7 or 1.
+We simulated galaxies with constant SFR, normalised to 10 and 100 $M_\odot/yr$, 10\% Solar metallicity, age ranging from 20 Myr to the age of the Universe at the relevant redshift and \ebv~equal to 0.5, 0.7 or 1.
 Again, we perturbed their photometry and treated these mock galaxies in the very same way as the observed sample.
-As shown in the right panels of Fig.~\ref{fig:simu}, not unexpectedly, our selection is unable to select these galaxies, in particular at $z>10$.
-Only 44\% of the mock galaxies have the required significancy ($>5\sigma$) in the F444W band.
-The other steps of the selection, i.e., the $z>6.5$ threshold, photometric cuts, and $P(z)$ constraints, progressively reduce the sample to 34, 24 and 10\%, respectively, of its initial size.
-Moreover, for the few galaxies passing the selection criteria, the physical parameters are hardly reproduced, and the well-known degeneracy between red-dusty sources and red-passive ones is evident from the extremely low value recovered for their sSFR (bottom right panel).
+As shown in the right panels of Fig.~\ref{fig:simu}, not unexpectedly, our selection is unable to include these galaxies, in particular at $z>10$.
+Only 56\% of the mock galaxies have the required significancy ($>5\sigma$) in the F444W band.
+The other steps of the selection, i.e. the $z>6.5$ threshold, photometric cuts, and $P(z)$ constraints, progressively reduce the sample to 41, 33, 15\%, respectively, of its initial size.
+Only a few massive (\lgm$\gtrsim$9.5) galaxies satisfy the selection criteria and the physical properties of the overall dusty population are poorly reproduced.
+The well-known degeneracy between red-dusty sources and red-passive ones becomes evident from the extremely low sSFR value recovered for these objects (bottom right panel).
 We note, however, that the observed quenched galaxies with sSFR $<$ 0.1/Gyr cannot be explained by this effect.
-Indeed, the expected \ml~of simulated dusty galaxies erroneously fitted with low sSFR are extremely high, as a consequence of their extremely faint UV luminosity, whereas we do not recover similar \ml~in our fits.
+The expected \ml~of simulated dusty galaxies erroneously fitted with low sSFR are extremely high, as a consequence of their extremely faint UV luminosity, whereas we do not recover similar \ml~in our fits.

-When only the $z>10$ subsample is considered, the SED modeling lacks optical rest-frame constraints and relies on the rest-frame UV emission, most sensitive to dust obscuration.
-The fraction of $z>10$ simulated galaxies passing this magnitude cut is only 21\%.
-While the first two of the subsequent criteria reduce the sample to 14 and 9\% of the parent sample, none of the sources passes the $P(z)$ selection, implying that their photometric redshift is never reliable enough to be considered in the final sample.
+When only the $z>10$ subsample is considered, the SED modelling lacks optical rest-frame constraints and relies on the rest-frame UV emission, most sensitive to dust obscuration.
+The fraction of $z>10$ simulated galaxies passing this magnitude cut is only 34\%.
+While the first two of the subsequent criteria reduce the sample to 20 and 16\% of the parent sample, only $<$3\% of the sources passes the $P(z)$ selection, implying that their photometric redshift is almost never reliable enough to be considered in the final sample.